de-johannes/FirstDifference/docs/index.md

 | Bool | φ vs ¬φ |
 | _≡_ (identity) | Self-recognition of D₀ |

-Type theory works because distinction is unavoidable.
-Martin-Löf formalized the consequence; we derive the cause.
+Type theory embodies constructivism.
+We use it to construct K₄.

 ---